 According to a 2019 study, TMS showed effectiveness for post-traumatic stress disorder (PTSD).
 And a 2018 trial found that TMS alongside cognitive processing therapy was effective for PTSD and that the therapeutic effect of this combination lasted for six months.

-The MeRT treatment plan is highly individualized for each person, with the purpose of improved brain communication.
+The MeRT treatment plan is highly individualized for each person, with the purpose of improving brain communication.
 This can lead to significant clinical improvements and a vastly improved quality of life. *

 Life can be so much better…

 There is hope for relief from the trauma and stress of PTSD with MeRT.

 “The Broken Brain” Podcast Featuring Dr. Erik Won